MaryTalvistu/khk_projekt/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 1.9.2 =
+* Fixed Norwegian language not working with Google Automatic Translation
+* Fixed loading localization text-domain in different language than expected.
+* Fixed gettext strings in incorrect language.
+* Fixed WooCommerce country and states translations.

 = 1.9.1 =
 * Fixing issue with WooCommerce slugs resulting in 404 if they were changed manually from the defaults in certain cases
 * Added a new cleanup option in settings